savaslabs/savaslabs.github.io/_case-studies/videntity-smh.md

   - Fast ~3-week sprint
   - End product led to effective user testing, code was reusable, and client was happy
 description: |
-  - Worked with design agency Clade
-  - Delivered a prototype used for user testing as well as stakeholder interest
-  - Fast ~3 week sprint
-  - End product led to effective user testing, code was reusable, and client was happy
+  Working with design agency Clade, we quickly developed a React prototype for client Videntity.
+The lean application was used for quick and effective user testing and to gain stakeholder interest.
+The three week sprint proved to be essential in the product roadmap and left Videntity with a reusable and scalable code base.
 project_objective: |
   The client needed a prototype to leverage for user testing of scenarios involving a complex member approval process.
 So we set out to build a prototype that felt real for the user during testing and one that demonstrated to product stakeholders the power of the eventual product.
 Within a quick timeline, we aimed to deliver prototype code that the client could reuse on the final product.
 project_process: |